Take Action

 PIT Count T-Shirts:

-• Eligible participants are eligible to receive a new PIT Count t-shirt as a symbol of support.
+• Note: Only volunteers that complete all requirements are eligible to receive a new PIT Count t-shirt as a symbol of support.

 • Location: CFTH Office | 2000 Crawford Street, 15th Floor, Houston, TX 77002